Medicago Sativa Leaf Extract

 Discovered by the Arabs, Alfalfa (Medicago sativa) is one of the first medicinal herbs, often called the "father of all foods."
 It has recently been rediscovered for its valuable nutritional properties.

-Medicago Sativa is a good source of minerals, antioxidants, and vitamins.
+Medicago Sativa is a good source of minerals, proteins, and vitamins.
 On an industrial scale, Alfalfa is a perfect natural source of chlorophyll and carotene.

 Alfalfa extracts are used in unbaked food, beverages, candy, frozen desserts, gelatins, liqueurs, meat products, and puddings.
 In addition to enhancing the organoleptic properties of food, these extracts exhibit antibacterial activity against Gram-positive bacteria, protecting products from spoilage.